OpenHD/Documentation/general/troubleshooting.md

 With OpenHD evo we stopped support on some platforms, all ARMv6 devices are not supported anymore.

-#### A strange test-picture is shown

-If you did not connect a camera or didn't select the correct overlay a test-picture is shown.
-Select the right overlay and check if your csi-cable is connected correctly.

-#### I can't find the settings for my libcamera camera

-Since Libcamerasrc doesn't have any support for settings, yet you can't change picture settings like exposure,rotation,.. in it.
-When they become available we're integrating them.

 #### Where are the extended settings for my veye camera

 We don't have extended i2c settings for veye cameras, since veye didn't integrate them in standard v4l2 controls.

-#### Ground battery monitoring isn't working

-Right now we do not have Battery monitoring on the ground, but this is currently in the works.

 #### I can't get my custom display to work